 • Top Best Earphone/Earbud Brands In The World

 The Sennheiser MD 441U is a top-address moving-coil dynamic microphone with a beautifully consistent supercardioid polar pattern.
 Marketed as a dynamic mic that sounds like a condenser with the ruggedness of a moving-coil dynamic, the MD 441U sound excellent on vocals and practically any instrument.
-The MD 441U is the most expensive moving-coil dynamic mic on the market, and for good reason.
+The MD 441U is the most expensive moving-coil dynamic mic on the market, and for a good reason.

 The Sennheiser MD 441U Polar Response Graph